LINC Conference

 “Five Trends of Educational Change: Reshaping the Humanity with Global Network Tools” presented by Dr. Mikhail Bukhtoyarov and Anna Bukhtoyarova (Russia)

-“E-learning: Enabling the Differently Able People in India” by presented Rahul Gupta and Nidhi Garg
+“E-learning: Enabling the Differently Able People in India” presented by Nidhi Garg

 “The Realities of Operating an Open University in Sub-Saharan Africa” presented by Magreth Mushi and Jabiri Bakari (Tanzania)